evancohen/smart-mirror/README.md

 [See it in action (Video)](https://www.youtube.com/watch?v=PDIbhV8Nvq8)

 #### Why start from scratch?
 Starting from scratch was less about other projects not being good enough and more about my own learning experience.
-While I did get a lot of inspiration from other projects I really wanted this to be my own!
+While I did get a lot of inspiration from other projects I really wanted to see how much further I could take things.

 #### Gitter:
 A live chat to get help and discuss mirror related issues: https://gitter.im/evancohen/smart-mirror.
 Currently I'm the only one monitoring this, so don't expect an instantanious response.
 If I'm not online you are probubly better off [filing an issue](https://github.com/evancohen/smart-mirror/issues/new).